8BitBento/website-v1/README.md

 # 8BitBento V1 Static HTML

-The first version of our website in static HTML.
-Branches for various implementations.
+<h4>The first version of our website in static HTML.</h4>  Branches for various implementations.

 # Running commands